Meet the Muddy Boots Team

 Kingsbury Market Garden

-Last year Aaron and his partner, Tonya Howell, started growing a variety of medicinal herbs that they sell wholesale both fresh and dried as members of the Vermont Herb Growers Cooperative.
-You will be hearing more about this side of the business in Muddy Boots newsletters this season.
+Two years ago Aaron and his partner, Tonya Howell, started growing a variety of medicinal herbs that they sell wholesale both fresh and dried as members of the Vermont Herb Growers Cooperative.

 “Front of the House”

 Robin McDermott – CSA Coordinator

 I handle all of the marketing, CSA sales and member communications for Muddy Boots CSA.
 This is my fifth season with Muddy Boots and while it is a “side job” for me, I really love working with the farmers and all of our members.

 My husband and I develop online training for manufacturing companies around the world, teaching people how to make their businesses more productive and customer-focused.
 We have lived in Waitsfield since 2004.